Tuesday, April 27, 2010

 Then you can't refute the fact that Jesus kept Hanukkah (and the other Jewish festivals like Purim).
 So why don't you do those?
 This argument falls apart when we find the people who put such a high value on only doing what Jesus did are not actually doing what Jesus did.

 Need I remind anyone that Jesus changed the timing of Pascha?
-Why then are a billion+ Christians, who fully trust in Jesus Christ as their personal Savior, condemned as pagans for doing what Jesus Himself did?
+He ate His Supper on the 14th when the Bible and the Jews clearly says the Passover Seder is on the 15th.
+Why then are a billion+ Christians, who fully trust in Jesus Christ as their personal Savior, condemned as pagans for changing the timing out of necessity just as Jesus Himself did?

 I’ll bet “doing what Jesus did” suddenly became a lot less important for some people who claim that’s all they want to do.